AceCoooool/MobileNet-PyTorch/README.md

 **Note**：

 - The architecture is coming from paper, so the original image size is 224x224 and with rescale=32. however, here use cifar10 as training dataset (image size is 32x32, and resize to 64x64), so the accuracy in this data is not well. (just as demo, so I did not try to modify the architecture)
+- train code is just demo，not compare the architecture
 - The default dataset root in  `your_computer_name/data`

 ### 1. MobileNet v1